6. 20TH CENTURY

 (Dadaism)

-• Dodecaphonism or twelve-tone technique: it was a composition technique created by Schoenberg in 1923.
-It used the twelve notes of the chromatic scale placed in rows, without any relationship between them.
-Every note is as important as the rest.
-These rows can be presented in three formation types: retrograde (backwards), inversion (mirror-like) or retrograde-inversion.
-Main composers were Schoenberg and his disciples Berg and Webern.
+Dodecaphonism: composition technique created by Schoenberg in 1923 that used the twelve notes of the chromatic scale placed in rows, without any relationship between them.
+These rows can be presented in three ways: retrograde (backwards), inversion (mirror-like) or retrograde-inversion.
+E.g. Schoenberg, Berg and Webern.

 «If it is art, it is not for all,